Kim Lee Smolders In Latest Sultry Instagram Update

 Kim completed the look by wearing two gold bands on the arm that held back her tresses.
 One appeared to be a plain band while the other featured a flat front and joints between each section.
 Their golden hue caught the light and added to the dazzling effect of the filter.

-The celebrity pouted seductively at her intended audience as she posed in front of a pale-colored wall.
+The celebrity pouted seductively at her intended audience as she posed in front of a pale wall.

 As soon as Kim posted the image, her followers quickly rushed to the comments section in order to chime in their thoughts.
 Within half an hour, the photo had already gathered 1,000 likes and plenty of comments from her adoring fans.